Aliases for HLA-DQB2 Gene

 GeneCards Summary for HLA-DQB2 Gene

 HLA-DQB2 (Major Histocompatibility Complex, Class II, DQ Beta 2) is a Protein Coding gene.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
-GO annotations related to this gene include MHC class II receptor activity.
-An important paralog of this gene is HLA-DMA.
+Diseases associated with HLA-DQB2 include Kleine-Levin Hibernation Syndrome and Recurrent Hypersomnia.
+Among its related pathways are Translocation of ZAP-70 to Immunological synapse and Immune response NFAT in immune response.
+Gene Ontology (GO) annotations related to this gene include MHC class II receptor activity.
+An important paralog of this gene is HLA-DQB1.

 UniProtKB/Swiss-Prot for HLA-DQB2 Gene